pingidentity/terraform-provider-pingdirectory/docs/resources/default_syslog_json_error_log_publisher.md

 ### Required

-- `enabled` (Boolean) Indicates whether the Log Publisher is enabled for use.
 - `id` (String) Name of this object.
-- `syslog_external_server` (Set of String) The syslog server to which messages should be sent.

 ### Optional

 - `default_severity` (Set of String) Specifies the default severity levels for the logger.
 - `description` (String) A description for this Log Publisher
+- `enabled` (Boolean) Indicates whether the Log Publisher is enabled for use.
 - `generify_message_strings_when_possible` (Boolean) Indicates whether to use the generified version of the log message string (which may use placeholders like %s for a string or %d for an integer), rather than the version of the message with those placeholders replaced with specific values that would normally be written to the log.
 - `include_instance_name` (Boolean) Indicates whether log messages should include the instance name for the Directory Server.
 - `include_product_name` (Boolean) Indicates whether log messages should include the product name for the Directory Server.